 . . . and the long view from just outside the lock gates at Portishead marina across Portishead Hole to the docks and Servernside.
 Portbury Wharf salt marsh is in the bay to the right.

 A very colourful, bright and breezy day on an exceptionally high spring tide.
-The sea was rough and the waves surged across the marsh.Highlights from this blog are now on Facebook
+The sea was rough and the waves surged across the marsh.Follow me on Facebook